Page Reviewed / Updated - Feb. 2014

 This type of program, in which the consumer directs their own care, is referred to by many names, including participant direction, self-directed care and cash and counseling.
 These programs are growing in popularity in part because certain family members can be hired a personal care providers, with the requirement that they are over 18 years of age and pass a basic screening test.

-Alabama Medicaid Waiver Income Limits - These change each year.
-For 2013, individual income cannot exceed $2,130 / month.
+Income Limits - These change each year.
+For 2014, individual income cannot exceed $2,163 / month.
 However, if only one spouse of a married couple is applying, their joint income can be shifted to provide a livable budget for the non-applicant as well as help the applicant to qualify.

-Alabama Medicaid Waiver Asset Limits - These typically do not change as frequently as the income limit.
+Asset Limits - These typically do not change as frequently as the income limit.
 For the last few years, the limit for a single applicant has been $2,000.
-However, non-applying spouses can retain up to $115,920 in assets and this does not include the value of their home provided it is lived in by the owner(s).
+However, non-applying spouses can retain up to $117,240 in assets and this does not include the value of their home provided it is lived in by the owner(s).

 Past Asset Transfer Considerations - This is an important factor.
 The state will review an applicant's financial transfers as far back as 60 months preceding their application to verify they did not give away assets simply to qualify for Medicaid.

 Being over the limits in Alabama does not necessary mean one can afford their care nor does it preclude one from qualifying.
 There are Medicaid planning experts that help families qualify by converting their countable assets into exempt assets and establishing trusts into which excessive income can be allocated.
 Find assistance in qualifying for Medicaid.

 The program pays cash to a Financial Management Service Agency in place of providing services.
 The Service Agency in turn makes payments to care providers as determined by an agreed upon plan between the participant and their Personal Choice Program Counselor.
 Plans can include the following types of care.